 4. White space is your friend

-Don’t be overwhelming because every page has too much text and too many images.
+Don’t overwhelm visitors because every page has too much text and too many images.

 5. Include your name, title and an image in the header